-These space activities will also benefit people and businesses on earth.“A modern, safer, competitive, efficient, sustainable transport sector is deeply interconnected with the space sector," said Salini, an Italian member of the EPP group.
-"The navigation system and the earth observation improve the performance of transport services, that will produce many benefits at global and European level.
+“An ambitious budget is indeed a key to the success of the EU Space Programme," said Massimiliano Salini, an Italian member of the EPP group.
+"The navigation system and the earth observation improve the performance of transport services that will produce many benefits at global and European level.”

 Space technology is indispensable for a number of important services Europeans depend on and it can play a crucial role in effectively tackling new challenges such as climate change, border controls and helping to keep people living in the EU safe.
 However, not a single EU country has the capacities to reach for the stars alone.